-When you are spending over a third of your life in your bedroom, it’s so important that this room is an attractive safe haven after a long, busy day.
-Designing your bedroom should be carefully considered and if you're planning a makeover it can feel a little daunting.
-So we've pulled together ten style ideas to give you some inspiration.
+Bedrooms.
+We spend over a third of our lives in them, so its no surprise that we want them to not only look good but makes us feel good and relaxed after a long day.
+Designing your bedroom should be carefully considered and we know that sometimes planning a makeover can feel a little daunting.
+That’s why we’ve pulled together 10 style ideas to give you a little inspiration!

 From Victorian to Modern, predominant colours to neutrals, here are ten different styles that you could adopt in your bedroom...

 The ‘Neutral Bedroom’ promotes tranquillity in the space and lends itself to a combination of soft greys and beiges.
 This is arguably more of your classic bedroom look which is easily recreated in a range of homes.
-The most advantageous factor when working with neutral colours is all the tones work together, giving you the licence to enrich the décor with textures such as suede and wood.
+The most advantageous factor when working with neutral colours is all the tones work together, which allows you to enrich the décor with textures such as suede and wood.

 Here’s one to stand out, the ‘Victorian Bedroom’.
 This style will only really work if you’re lucky enough to own a Victorian home and wish to carry on the theme into the bedroom.
 Modern homes can also incorporate elements of the Victorian style like shutters and traditional style furniture.
 The stand-out factors of Victorian-era designed homes are the high, decorative ceilings and intricate design.
 It can be tricky to find a balance between the Victorian heritage and modern elegance with a mix and match approach not always resulting in the desired outcome.
 Victorian-era.org share their knowledge here on Victorian era bedrooms and the key to its styling.